thep1geon/mv/README.md

     push
         pretty self-explanatory

+    push_lit
+        pushes the literal (ascii) everything after the instruction

     mov
         if only one paramter is provided, the value at that register (zero based) is pushed to that stack